Effective: July 1, 2011

 Voiding a Receipt

 All receipts must be accounted for at all times.
-When voiding a receipt, write VOID, the reason, and have a supervisor sign across the face of the original and each copy of the receipt.
+When voiding a receipt in the CRS system, a supervisor must approve the void (see CRS instructions for directions).
+When voiding a receipt in a receipt book, write VOID, the reason, and have a supervisor sign across the face of the original and each copy of the receipt.
 The original and all copies of the voided receipt will be retained in the receipt book.